-NVIDIA® ConnectX® firmware information, Arm firmware version, and MLNX_OFED version.
+ConnectX firmware information, Arm firmware version, and MLNX_OFED version

 eMMC size, list of its partitions, and partitions usage (in ASCII format).

-This FRU file can be used to write the BMC port 0 and port 1 IP addresses to the BlueField.
-It is empty to begin with.
+This FRU is empty at start time.
+It can be used to write the BMC port 0 and port 1 IP addresses to the BlueField.
+They follow these formats:

-The size of the written file should be exactly 61 bytes.
+The size of the written file should be 61 bytes exactly.

 This FRU is updated once every 3 seconds.